Associate Professor of Voice and Vocal Pedagogy

 - DMA, Cleveland Institute of Music

-In fall of 2018, she performed with Mississippi Opera in their review of the music of Gilbert & Sullivan.
+In 2018, she performed with Mississippi Opera in their review of the music of Gilbert & Sullivan.
 With the Duke Symphony Orchestra, she has sung Despina in Così fan tutte, Gretel in Hansel and Gretel, Barbarina in Le nozze di Figaro, and Sophie in excerpts from Richard Strauss’s Der Rosenkavalier.
 For Opera Birmingham, she sang the Erste Knabe in Die Zauberflöte and the title role in over 30 performances of Barab’s Little Red Riding Hood.
 She toured northeast Ohio with Lyric Opera Cleveland’s Overtures and with Cleveland Opera as Adina in The Elixir of Love.
 In Florida, she was soprano soloist in Mozart’s Requiem with the Master Chorale of South Florida, Mahler’s Fourth Symphony with the Frost Symphony Orchestra, and Brahms’s Liebeslieder Waltzes for Miami’s Mainly Mozart Festival.

 Under the baton of Franz Welser-Möst, she performed in The Cleveland Orchestra’s production of Le nozze di Figaro.
-With the Tuscaloosa Symphony, she performed Bach’s Cantata Jauchzet Gott in allen Landen, BWV 51, the Schubert Mass in G and Mendelssohn’s A Midsummer Night’s Dream.
+As a soloist with the Tuscaloosa Symphony, she has performed Bach’s Cantata Jauchzet Gott in allen Landen, BWV 51, the Schubert Mass in G and Mendelssohn’s A Midsummer Night’s Dream.
 She has also been a soloist with the Akron Symphony, the Cleveland Pops Orchestra, the Cleveland Bach Consort, the Huxford Symphony, and the Johnson City Symphony.
 In Graz, Austria, she sang the soprano solos in Mozart’s Coronation Mass and was a finalist in the Meistersinger Competition at the American Institute of Musical Studies.